WHY DO YOU NEED LABORATORY ACCREDITATION?

 Technical competence will be ensured through proper technical evaluation against internationally accepted criteria which is ISO/IEC 17025 (formerly ISO/IEC Guide 25).

 WHO WILL ASSESS MY LABORATORY?

-MAURITAS will be using foreign assessors as well as Mauritian assessors who will be experts in the specific field of testing/calibration being assessed.† Assessments should be considered as a peer-review and value-adding exercise for the laboratory since the outcome of the process will always improve laboratory operations whatever the results of the assessments.
+MAURITAS uses Mauritian assessors as well as foreign assessors who are experts in the specific field of testing /calibration being assessed.
+Assessments should be considered as a peer-review and value-adding exercise for the laboratory since the outcome of the process will always improve the laboratory operations whatever the results of the assessments.

 HOW MUCH WILL ACCREDITATION COST?

 The cost of accreditation for testing and calibration laboratories depends on the number of fields and number of tests or calibrations in each field for which application is made while that for certification bodies depends on the number of schemes for which application is made.

 MAURITAS fees structure for assessment of conformity assessment bodies is made up of application fee, assessment fee and annual fee.